jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 ## Denominator balancing

-Let us revisit the bilinear transformation, which enables us to adjust the velocities at either end of an RQS while keeping the product of those velocities constant.
+Let us revisit the bilinear transformation, which enables us to adjust the velocities at either end of an RQC while keeping the product of those velocities constant.
 If we apply a transformation with

 $$